olihawkins/clcharts-d3-fonts/readme.md

 # clcharts-d3-fonts

-This project builds the font bundle needed for charts in the clcharts-d3 family.
+This project builds the font bundle for charts in the clcharts-d3 family.
 Note that the font files themselves are not included in this repository for licensing reasons.
 The following web font files should be copied into the directory "src/fonts" in order to build the bundle.

 ```sh
 National-LFSN-Book.woff